comp426-2022-spring/AdventureAid/docs/documentation.md

 # Project Structure
 backend - contains Express server and requests to travelbriefing API

+    db - contains database connection files
+        conn.js - used to connect server to MongoDB database

+    routes - contains endpoints directed to the users and logs databases users.js - contains functions related to the users database listAll - gets a list of all users listUser - fetches a specified user
+            createUser - creates a new user profile updateUser - updates the specified user
+            deleteUser - deletes the specified user
+        logs.js - contains functions related to the logs database

     app-requests.js - contains functions to select countries based on user profile data (languages and vaccinations) includeVaccinations - Function to narrow down countries based on the vaccines a person has